.. Loading ..

 As a consequence, are we seeing mobility being gradually invaded by the attention economy.
 This consists of doing business by exploiting people’s attention time.
 Search engines are based on this model.

 For the dominant stakeholders in this economy, Google in the first instance, mobility therefore represents a means of accessing more attention time.
 The autonomous car – which these stakeholders of course have, in addition, expertise in – represents a veritable Trojan horse for this attention economy.
 So it is attracting investment from certain GAFAM, BATX or NATU(a).
 Google, for instance, already invested $1.1 billion in its autonomous car programme while Intel paid $15 billion to acquire the Israeli start-up Mobileye, which develops terrain recognition and obstacle avoidance technologies.
-As for Microsoft, in 2021 it participated in the two million euro capital raising for Cruise, the autonomous vehicle subisidary of General Motors, Waymo’s main competitor(b).
+As for Microsoft, in 2021 it participated in the two billion euro capital raising for Cruise, the autonomous vehicle subisidary of General Motors, Waymo’s main competitor(b).

 Yet it is unfortunately highly likely these companies are more interested in the attention of passengers than the major mobility issues of reducing congestion in urban areas, the health of travellers, or reducing the climate impact.
 Also, there is a very real risk of transport becoming a by-product of a more lucrative business.